- HOME

 - Status of Audit & Supervisory Committee Audits

-The Company’s Audit & Supervisory Committee comprises three directors serving as Audit & SupervisoryCommittee members, of whom two are outside directors.
+The Company’s Audit & Supervisory Committee comprises three directors serving as Audit & Supervisory Committee members, of whom two are outside directors.
 While utilizing the internal control system, theAudit & Supervisory Committee cooperates with the Audit Offi ce and the independent auditor, receives thenecessary reports, and conducts audits of the directors’ business execution through such methods asexchanges of opinions.
 Each Audit & Supervisory Committee member attends management and othermeetings, obtains the information needed for the audits, attends Board of Directors’ meetings as a director,and supervises the directors in the execution of their duties by stating opinions and participating inresolutions through their voting rights.
-Audit & Supervisory Committee member Masaaki Kimura has many years of experience working in the administration division and audit division of the Company and has considerable knowledge about finance and accounting.
-In the fiscal year under review, the Company convened the Audit & Supervisory Committee once a month and the attendance of individual Audit & Supervisory Committee members was as follows.
-Masaaki Kimura was elected at the 127th General Meeting of Shareholders held on June 21, 2021, and his attendance is the number of Audit & Supervisory Committee meetings held after he was elected.
+Mr. Masaaki Kimura, an Audit & Supervisory Committee Member, has extensive executive experience in the Company’s production, administration, and audit departments.
+Fellow Audit & Supervisory Committee Member Mr. Shigeru Sugimoto is a certified public accountant and certified tax accountant, so he possesses considerable knowledge of both finance and accounting.
+In the fiscal year under review, the Company convened the Audit & Supervisory Committee once a month or more and the attendance of individual Audit & Supervisory Committee members was as follows.

-Name Total Number of meetings Number of meetings attended Masaaki Kimura 10 10 Satoshi Ohoka 13 13 Kanako Osawa 13 13 The principal matters audited by the Audit & Supervisory Committee include the following: (1) in regard to the performance of directors, whether or not there are important cases of wrongdoing or violations of laws, regulations, or the Articles of Incorporation; (2) whether or not the details of the Board of Directors’ discussions regarding the internal control system, and the status of the establishment/operation of the internal control system, are reasonable; (3) whether or not the business reports, settlement related documents, etc., are in accordance with laws, regulations and the Articles of Incorporation and accurately show the Company’s circumstances; (4) whether or not the independent auditor’s audit methods and results are reasonable; and (5) whether or not a system to secure the proper execution of the duties of the independent auditor has been established.
+Name Total Number of meetings Number of meetings attended Masaaki Kimura 13 13 Kanako Osawa 13 13 Shigeru Sugimoto 13 13 The principal matters audited by the Audit & Supervisory Committee include the following: (1) in regard to the performance of directors, whether or not there are important cases of wrongdoing or violations of laws, regulations, or the Articles of Incorporation; (2) whether or not the details of the Board of Directors’ discussions regarding the internal control system, and the status of the establishment/operation of the internal control system, are reasonable; (3) whether or not the business reports, settlement related documents, etc., are in accordance with laws, regulations and the Articles of Incorporation and accurately show the Company’s circumstances; (4) whether or not the independent auditor’s audit methods and results are reasonable; and (5) whether or not a system to secure the proper execution of the duties of the independent auditor has been established.
 At the end of the period, the committee prepares an audit report that describes the audit methods and details as well as the audit results.

 In addition, the activities of the full-time Audit & Supervisory Committee member include conducting Audit & Supervisory Committee audits of the head office, work sites, subsidiaries, etc., which are implemented in combination with the Audit Office’s internal audits; holding liaison meetings with the auditors of domestic and overseas subsidiaries; and sharing this information at meetings of the Audit & Supervisory Committee.